sam0htngy/sam0htngy/README.md

 ## 🦆

-CS undergrad at Sacramento State University
+CS with a minor in statistics and mathematics undergrad at Sacramento State University